PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 And that's the difference between CPU and I/O bound tasks.

 CPU bound operations are computationally intensive and require the time on the CPU.
-So for our JavaScript program, it is a chunk of code that runs on the single thread and nothing else can run until it finishes.
+So for our JavaScript program, it is a chunk of code that runs on the single-thread and nothing else can run until it finishes.

 On the other hand, I/O bound operations are not computationally intensive and mainly require waiting (the response from a network request).
 So it's code that runs (sends a network request), waits, and when ready (network request returns a response) the operation finishes.

 Since CPU bound operations require time on the CPU, multi-threaded languages can pass work off to another thread so the main thread doesn’t hang.

-For a single threaded language like JavaScript, doing the these operations means nothing else can run until it's finished.
+For a single-threaded language like JavaScript, doing the these operations means nothing else can run until it's finished.
 If you’ve ever done heavy computation (manipulation of a large data set) on your site and seen it freeze, this is what’s happening.
 And remember, due to JavaScript’s Run-to-Completion behaviour, another function can’t interrupt the CPU bound task to get time on the main thread.

 Side note: Traditionally for this reason, JavaScript isn’t used when you know you have to do large CPU heavy operations, however, recently Worker Threads have been added to Node (Hosting Environment) that spawns more JavaScript Engine instances to handle CPU bound operations out of the main thread.